 When do I get my money?

-Now I don’t want to disappoint – but you won’t be getting £4k paid into your account.
-The allowance will be deducted from your Class 1 Employer National Insurance payments each month until it is all used up.
+As ever with our friends at HMRC, it’s not *quite* as amazing as it sounds – you won’t be getting £5k paid into your account.
+But, it’s the next best thing!
+The allowance will be deducted from your Class 1 Employer National Insurance payments each month until it is all used up, meaning that up to £5k less is physically leaving your account.

-However, say your Employers NI is £400 each month, then you’ll get £400 deducted for Months 1-10, and Month 11 onwards you’ll need to pay your Employers NI as the allowance will be all used up.
+However, say your Employers NI is £500 each month, then you’ll get £500 deducted for Months 1-10, and Month 11 onwards you’ll need to pay your Employer’s NI as the allowance will be all used up.

-And sorry, but no cash payments if you haven’t used the full allowance in the tax year.
+And sorry, but you’re not going to be getting the leftovers if you haven’t used the full allowance in the tax year.

 Sounds great, who is eligible?

-If you are a sole director with one other employee above the National Insurance threshold (£8,844 for 21/22), or are 2 directors (with or without other employees) then you can claim the allowance,
+If you are a sole director with one other employee earning above the National Insurance threshold, or are 2 directors (with or without other employees) then you can claim the allowance,

-Unfortunately sole directors completely on their own cannot claim (which is why we keep your salary to the NIC threshold).
+Unfortunately sole directors completely on their own cannot claim (which is why at PPF, we keep your salary cleverly and efficiently within the thresholds).

 I wish I’d known this before – can I back date a claim?